kevin-chalmers/set10108/labs/lab07/README.md

 The final two steps are the creation of a `Context` (allows creation of command queues, kernels, and memory) and a `CommandQueue` (allows sending of commands to the OpenCL device).

-We get the device name (`CL_DEVICE_NAME`) using `getInfo` just to test.
-If everything works, you should get the name of your GPU output to the screen.
+We get the device name (`CL_DEVICE_NAME`) using `getInfo` just to test everything works.
+If it does, you should get the name of your GPU output to the screen.
 On my old and slow laptop:

 ```shell
 Intel(R) HD Graphics IvyBridge M GT2